fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

-In this section, we are going to learn about how[]{#id326575658 .indexterm} we can capture output.
+In this section, we are going to learn about how we can capture output.
 We will pass `PIPE` for the `stdout` argument to capture the output.
 Write a script called `capture_output.py` and write the following code in it: